baoduong991/AcaQAS/README.md

 | Define the term "Big O notation" in algorithm analysis.	| Big O notation describes the upper bound of an algorithm's time or space complexity, representing its worst-case growth rate relative to input size.
 | Define the concept of a prime number.	 | A prime number is a natural number greater than 1 that has no positive divisors other than 1 and itself.

-### Evaluation Results of Fine-Tuned Models on Academic QA Task
+### Metric-Based Evaluation Results of Fine-Tuned Models.
 | Model	Accuracy (%)	| Precision (%)	| Recall (%)	| F1 Score (%)
 | ------------- | ------------- |------------- |------------- |
 | LLaMA-7B (Pre-Fine-Tuning) |	68.5 |	70.2 |	66.8 |	68.4 |